 The following documents will also need to be submitted for select students:

-ACOM forms can be found under the Resource section of the ACOM website here, and information on your 100 points of certified ID can be found here.
+ACOM forms can be found under the Resource section of the ACOM website here.

 Students wishing to apply for entry into the Graduate Certificate in Pastoral Supervision or the Graduate Certificate in Arts through Professional Entry will be required to provide extra documentation for their admission.
 To see the admission requirements and a document checklist, please select your course below: